-Hack Reactor’s loans are offered via a partnership with Climb Credit and Skills Fund.
+Hack Reactor’s loans are offered via a partnership with Climb Credit and Ascent Funding.
 Students who choose this option will pay off their loan over a set amount of time, with interest.

 Hack Reactor does not allow students to pay in monthly installments.
 However, according to Galvanize’s enrollment operations manager, students can pay 50 percent of their tuition upfront and 50 percent in the middle of the semester without interest.

 Hack Reactor accepts the GI Bill, but only through its on-campus Galvanize courses.
 This only applies to Washington, Texas, and Colorado.
 The school is also a participant in the government’s VET TEC program, which provides coding bootcamp discounts to veterans.

 Hack Reactor offers multiple courses for students seeking careers in software engineering, data science, or cyber security.
 Experienced students can also sign up for professional development courses.
 If you have no experience in coding, you can take the school’s free courses and workshops.

 Hack Reactor’s software engineering program starts with seven weeks of preparation, including 80 hours of precourse, self-study materials.

 After the course is finished, there’s a three- to six-month period in which Hack Reactor will help students negotiate the job market through the school’s extensive hiring network.